 - 1. Characterization of misophonia.
-Proposals may include a wide range of approaches to examine the following: - a. testable theories, basic animal models, and human translational models addressing why, how, and for whom misophonia develops; - underlying biological, behavioral, and/or environmental mechanisms (and their interactions) underlying the etiology, longitudinal development, maintenance, and/or treatment of misophonia; - c. expression and trajectory of symptoms, impairment, and related phenomena, including individual variability and trends within and between populations; - d. the use of multiple measurement methods (e.g., questionnaires, behavioral and physiological measurements) and the development of diagnostic criteria according to these measurements; - e. the epidemiology and prevalence of misophonia, as this may inform the scope and significance of misophonia as a public health problem; - f. individual differences in demographic factors, especially with underrepresented and marginalized populations; and - g. the influence of contextual factors on the development and expression of misophonia (e.g., family, friends, school, community). - 2.
-Development or validation of objective methods.
-Proposals may develop or validate physiological and/ or behavioral methods (i.e., objective assessments) to assess misophonia.
+Proposals may include a wide range of approaches to examine the following: - a. testable theories, basic animal models, and human translational models addressing why, how, and for whom misophonia develops; - b. underlying biological, behavioral, and/or environmental mechanisms (and their interactions) underlying the etiology, longitudinal development, maintenance, and/or treatment of misophonia; - c. expression and trajectory of symptoms, impairment, and related phenomena, including individual variability and trends within and between populations; - d. the use of multiple measurement methods (e.g., questionnaires, behavioral and physiological measurements) and the development of diagnostic criteria according to these measurements; - e. the epidemiology and prevalence of misophonia, as this may inform the scope and significance of misophonia as a public health problem; - f. individual differences in demographic factors, especially with underrepresented and marginalized populations; - g. characterization of non-Western and/or non-US/UK/Canadian populations to understand the role of culture in misophonia; and - h. the influence of contextual factors on the development and expression of misophonia (e.g., family, friends, school, community). - 2.
+Development and validation of objective methods.
+Recent years have seen the development of multiple psychometrically validated questionnaires.
+Current proposals in this category may develop or validate physiological and/or behavioral methods (i.e., objective assessments) to assess misophonia.
 With the 2022 publication of the consensus definition of misophonia (the full article describing consensus definition development can be found here), the MRF expects applicants to integrate the definition throughout proposals and encourages applicants to apply, test, challenge, and/or modify the definition (with explanation) to contribute to the iterative understanding of misophonia and how it can be assessed and measured.
 Proposals should also aim to understand differences and overlap between misophonia and other sensory tolerance disorders (e.g., hyperacusis) and between misophonia and co-occurring mental health disorders (e.g., anxiety disorders).

 - 3. Clinical and/or animal model study of interventional approaches.
 Proposals should use rigorous experimental methods to develop and/or evaluate the acceptability, feasibility, and efficacy of interventions for misophonia.
 Clinically-oriented proposals may collect pilot data to inform future, larger randomized controlled trials but must still include rigorously constructed control and experimental groups.
-Creative interventional approaches are encouraged, including: - a. early prevention and intervention, - b. multidisciplinary treatment models, - novel treatment approaches (e.g., pharmacotherapy, portable technology, digital health platforms, multimodal manual treatment strategies, augmented or virtual reality, gamification, etc.), and - d. controlled comparative efficacy trials of promising treatments.
+Creative interventional approaches are encouraged, including: - a. development of interventions and/or treatments that will be ready in the near-term (this approach takes high priority); - b. early prevention and intervention; - c. multidisciplinary treatment models; - d. novel treatment approaches (e.g., pharmacotherapy, portable technology, digital health platforms, multimodal manual treatment strategies, augmented or virtual reality, gamification, etc.); and - e. controlled comparative efficacy trials of promising treatments.